oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_science_job_artifact_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>This header allows you to specify a filename during upload.
-This file name is used to dispose of the file contents while downloading the file.
-If this optional field is not populated in the request, then the OCID of the model is used for the file name when downloading.
-Example: `{&quot;Content-Disposition&quot;: &quot;attachment&quot; &quot;filename&quot;=&quot;model.tar.gz&quot; &quot;Content-Length&quot;: &quot;2347&quot; &quot;Content-Type&quot;: &quot;application/gzip&quot;}`</div>
+                                            <div>This header is for specifying a filename during upload.
+It is used to identify the file type and validate if the file type is supported.
+Example: `--content-disposition &quot;attachment; filename=hello-world.py&quot;`</div>
                                                         </td>
             </tr>
                                 <tr>